aleamb/simple-snake/README.md

 `npm start`

-Last command will launch gulp and it will execute browser-sync for open a web browser and load snake.html.
+Last command will launch gulp and it will execute browser-sync opening a web browser and loading snake.html.